-Average length of time varies by bedroom size.
-The longest time-averaged for any bedroom size is the four (4) bedrooms.
-The average length of time for all waiting lists is based upon the time from the date the original application was received by RHA until the date the applicant is contacted from the top of the waitlist to determine eligibility.
+^{}Average length of time varies by bedroom size.
+The longest time-averaged for any bedroom size is the four (4) bedroom.
+The average length of time for all waiting lists is based upon the time from the date of the original application was received by RHA until the date the applicant is contacted from the top of the waitlist to determine eligibility.

-ANALYSIS OF THE SECTION 8 WAITING LIST
+ANALYSIS OF THE SECTION 8 WAITING LIST 03/13/2023